ChildsplayOSU/bogl-docs/tutorials/debugging.md

 Before you go searching for the solution to your problem, first try to understand how and why it is occuring.
 Here are a few questions you can ask yourself when attempting to understand a bug:

-Questions for Syntax Errors:
+Questions for language errors:
 - Which terms in the error message am I unfamiliar with?
 - Does the logic of the error message make sense?
 - Where in the program code is the error message referring to?
 - Does the code that comes before the place of error look error-free?

-Questions for Semantic Errors:
+Questions for runtime errors:
 - What have I changed/added since I last tested my code?
 - How do I expect my program to behave, and in what ways does its current behavior differ?
 - If I give my functions specific inputs, do I get the outputs I expect?